reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 </CodeExample>

-If an extension was installed via a local folder, then only the symlink to the extension will be deleted.

 ### Creating

 To make it easier to create your own extensions, there is an in-built command which generates an extension with some examples.
-You can create the extension using
+This is done using

 <CodeExample>